peterlacko/gooddata-ui/docs/glossary.md

 ## S

 **stacked bar chart** is a chart that enables the display of the composite categories that make up each bar.
-These charts may be useful in simplifying the display of a busy bar chart.
+These charts may be useful for simplifying the display of a busy bar chart.
 See [Stacked Bar Chart](https://help.gooddata.com/display/doc/Stacked+Bar+Chart).

 ## R